Luchador/GUD/docs/RenderOptions.md

 and check nearby glass and distance fades.
 Toggle AA to compare with the original appearance.
 The command tests verify both console bodies and the alpha calculation, but do not emulate rasterization or predict an FPS gain.

+### Destroyed-model culling and console screens

+Destroyed, deformed props now use backface culling with either AA setting.
+This rejects the back of their shell; open holes may reveal the background where the original two-sided rendering showed an inside surface.

+On destruction, single- and four-screen monitor props disable their screen nodes per instance and stop generating screen animation, vertices and display lists.
+Both screen render passes and screen bullet hits are skipped.
+Console bodies still render and receive hits.
+Intact instances sharing the same model keep their screens, and respawned monitors rebuild theirs normally.
+Screen animation scripts remain available, including the original black-screen script.

+For Silo testing, compare the same close-up view after explosion effects clear.
+Check consoles from the front, sides and rear, further damage stages, an intact console nearby, and AA On/Off.
+The previous one-cycle damaged material remains enabled with AA Off.

 ## One-cycle secondary room cutouts